Resources and FAQs

 On this webpage, I provide some advice, resources, and therapist directories that can help.

-This clinician directory is one option I include there for finding a DBT therapist, specifically.
+This clinician directory is a good option I include there for finding a DBT therapist, specifically.

 -